GameBuilder101/FridayNightRewrite/README.md

 # ◄ ▼ Friday Night Rewrite ▲ ►
-An engine for Friday Night Funkin' rewritten from the ground-up!
+An engine for Friday Night Funkin' reprogrammed completely from the ground-up!

 ### This site is for accessing the project's source code.
 If you want to download Friday Night Rewrite normally, do so here: